bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![t-flip-flop-diagrams-and-table](img/t-flip-flop-diagrams-and-table-horizontal.gif)

 The T flip-flop's logic circuit, block diagram, and excitation table are shown above.
-When the *T* input of the T flip-flop is '1' (true or high), the current state of the flip flop, *Q*, toggles to its logical opposite on each clock pulse.
+When the *T* input of the T flip-flop is '1' (true or high), the current state of the flip-flop, *Q*, toggles to its logical opposite on each clock pulse.
 If the *T* input is '0' (false or low) the state of the flip-flop is unchanged.
 Lastly, if the *Preset* or *Reset* inputs are '1', the state will asynchronously (i.e., instantly, irrespective of *clk*) become '1' or '0' respectively.

 As always in digital electronics, we'll be doing our counting in binary.
 For the 0-9 counter, the largest number we will need to represent is 9&#x2081;&#x2080;, which in binary is four bits, 1001&#x2082;.
-Each bit will be expressed by the output, *Q*, of a flip flop.
+Each bit will be expressed by the output, *Q*, of a flip-flop.
 So we'll need four flip-flops.

 Let's enumerate the flip-flop inputs and outputs for ease of communication.
 We'll denote the output of the flip-flop representing the least significant bit as *Q&#x2080;* and its corresponding input as *T&#x2080;*.
 The next input-output pair will be *Q&#x2081;* and *T&#x2081;*, and so on.
 Thus, if we want to represent the number 5&#x2081;&#x2080; (i.e.,  0101&#x2082;), then the output of each flip-flop should be *Q&#x2083; = 0*,  *Q&#x2082; = 1*,  *Q&#x2081; = 0*, and  *Q&#x2080; = 1*.